 - Making clinical decisions and developing women’s health care plans

 - Providing evidence-based obstetric care, such as ordering and evaluating diagnostic tests and managing minor complications to pregnant women.

 - Perform comprehensive physical exams to determine normal and abnormal health states

 - Initiate and collaborate in performing clinical research projects like retrospective and prospective study registries

 - Follows the safety and health measures as prescribed

 - Provide psychosocial support to patients and their family

 - Provide patients with clear information that results in the informed consent

-- Provide care to obstetrical and gynaecological patients in correlation with Midwifery protocols
+- Provide care to obstetrical and gynecological patients in correlation with Midwifery protocols

-- Incorporate health promotion and protection and injury prevention measures into the care plan within the context of the foetal and patient condition
+- Incorporate health promotion and protection and injury prevention measures into the care plan within the context of the fetal and patient condition

 - Obstetrical Care

 - Examining, monitoring, and diagnosing women during pregnancy

 - Evaluating and developing care programs for patients